lvella/polynomial-solver/FINDINGS.md

 $$
 where $p$ is the prime of the field.

 The Gröbner basis of the extended set will contain a constant iff the system is unsatisfiable.
 Such Gröbner basis can be calculated using any monomial ordering, like degree reverse lexicographical order, which is cheaper to calculate than the lexicographical order.

-That said, if $p \gg 0$, the procedure to calculate such Gröbner basis might be prohibitively expensive due to the worst case complexity being a function of $d^2$, where $d$ is the highest power in the system, and the method of solving each root individually might be cheaper.
+I don't know how to turn this into a practical algorithm for the case where $p \gg 0$, as the procedure to calculate the Gröbner basis is prohibitively expensive due to the time complexity being $O(p^2)$ on the reduction step of $x^p - x = 0$.